bentoml/bentoctl/README.md

 pip install --pre bentoctl
 ```

-| 💡 bentoctl is in pre-release stage, use the `--pre` to install the pre-release version.
+| 💡 bentoctl designed to work with BentoML version 1.0.0 and above.
+For BentoML 0.13 or below, you can use the `pre-v1.0` branch in the operator repositories and follow the instruction in the README.
+You can also check out the quickstart guide for 0.13 [here](./docs/013-deployment.md).

 ## Next steps